HermanL02/WarwickUniversity-Notes/visa/Nice_4_Day_Travel_Itinerary.md

 ## Day 4: Last-Minute Exploration and Return to London
 - Morning:
-  - Last-minute shopping in Nice.
+  - Last-minute walk on the
 - Departure:
   - Back to London